Fedhealth understands the meaning of “health”.

 - Dependent children up to the age of 27 can stay on the child rate

-- Members can upgrade to a higher plan irrespective of the annual deadline
+- Members can upgrade to a higher plan regardless of the annual deadline

 - Emergency medical transport anywhere in the country

-- Post-hospitalisation treatment covered for 30 days after hospital discharge
+- Post-hospital treatment covered for 30 days after discharge

 - Specialised radiology is not paid for with your savings